Frequently Asked Questions About Filing Taxes

 b.
 The Franchise Tax Board can levy wages and bank accounts in addition to taking away your professional license if you have one.
 They can also take away your driver’s license.

-If you have any more questions about taxes or tax resolution get in touch with the tax resolution team at Tuttle & Tuttle.
+If you have any more questions about taxes or tax resolution get in touch with the tax resolution team at Tuttle & Tuttle, CPA.
 Deborah Tuttle is a Certified Public Accountant in Fresno, CA. Our office provides individualized personal service for each of our clients.
 Our goal is to solve your tax problems today and equip you with solid advice that will bring your finances under control in the future.
 To learn more about how we can help you, please click here or contact us by clicking here.